 Voice.com is the most recent domain name sale on the list.
-In May 2019, Block.one, the start-up behind the creation of the EOS cryptocurrency and blockchain platform bought the domain name in a 100% cash transaction facilitated by GoDaddy.
+In May 2019, Block.one, the start-up behind creating the EOS cryptocurrency and blockchain platform, bought the domain name in a 100% cash transaction facilitated by GoDaddy.

 The word “voice” is simple, short, and easily understood.
-Also, it is a very broad and popular search term on the Internet.
+Also, it is an extensive and popular search term on the Internet.
 It also makes Voice.com the most expensive publicly announced pure domain name purchase of all time.
 The reality is that all domains were web businesses before sold.
 But Voice.com was not an operational website before purchased.
-Such a domain name (called ultra-premium due to its quality) will certainly help Block.one to become Facebook’s biggest competitor yet.
+Such a domain name (called ultra-premium due to its quality) will undoubtedly help Block.
+One to become Facebook’s biggest competitor yet.

 6. PrivateJet.com – $30.18 Million (2012)

-Privatejet.com is marketed as a major online site for jet charter travel and its landing page currently sells flights starting at $ 1980 per hour.
-Customers looking for global business charter flights can visit this site for great deals and prices.
+Privatejet.com is marketed as a significant online site for jet charter travel, and its landing page currently sells flights starting at $ 1980 per hour.
+Customers looking for international business charter flights can visit this site for great deals and prices.

 5. Vacationrentals.com – $35 million (2009)

-Vacation Rentals was bought in 2009 by Brian Sharpies, founder of HomeAway in $35 million.
-It was an active site until purchased by Texas-based firm HomeAway, just to keep it off the hands of its biggest competitor Expedia.
+Vacation Rentals was bought in 2009 by Brian Sharpies, founder of HomeAway, in $35 million.
+It was an active site until purchased by Texas-based firm HomeAway to keep it off its most significant competitor Expedia.
 Today, the domain is a marketplace for vacation deals in the US and all over the world.
-If you’re a travel buff and love going on holidays, visit Vacationrentals.com to “build your best vacation ever”.
+If you’re a travel buff and love going on holidays, visit Vacationrentals.com to “build your best vacation ever.”

 4. Insurance.com – $35.6 million (2010)

 Insurance.com is another purchase of QuinStreet.
-This high-value domain name was purchased by Quinn Street in August 2010 for $ 35.6 million.
-Similar to CarInsurance.com, Insurance.com is a popular destination for comparing insurance rates on cars, health, life, home, and rental insurance, and also provides information on the motorcycle, health, home, and life insurance.
+Quinn Street purchased this high-value domain name in August 2010 for $ 35.6 million.
+Similar to CarInsurance.com, Insurance.com is a popular destination for comparing insurance rates on cars, health, life, home, and rental insurance, and also provides information on the motorcycle, health, family, and life insurance.

 On Insurance.com, you can compare insurance rates, view options quickly, also save money on coverage.
-The domain name is worth $ 35.6 million as insurance is a popular keyword on search engines and the site also hosts informative and useful content that is sure to attract a large audience.
+The domain name is worth $ 35.6 million, as insurance is a popular keyword on search engines.
+The site also hosts informative and useful content that is sure to attract a broad audience.

 3. CarInsurance.com – $49.7 million (2010)

-To buy Carinsurance.com QuinStreet paid $49.7 million on November 8, 2010, a few months after the acquisition of several interesting domain names in the insurance area, to buy the domain name CarInsurance.com, a consumer site for info and shopping on auto insurance.
+To buy Carinsurance.com, QuinStreet paid $49.7 million on November 8, 2010, a few months after acquiring several interesting domain names in the insurance area, to buy the domain name CarInsurance.com, a consumer site for info and shopping on auto insurance.

-Insurance is an important vertical for Quin Street and that is why it was willing to pay such a high amount for the CarInsurance.com domain name.
-With that single purchase, the company solidified its place as a market leader in online insurance at the time when internet shopping was taking off.
+Insurance is an essential vertical for Quin Street, and that is why it was willing to pay such a high amount for the CarInsurance.com domain name.
+With that single purchase, the company solidified its place as a market leader in online insurance when internet shopping was taking off.
 The company has built the online properties it has purchased to provide top-rate consumer info and experiences.